Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 - A person authorized in writing by the official agent can pay petty expenses for office supplies, postage, courier services and other incidentals from the petty cash.
 (The official agent must set the maximum amount that may be paid.)

-Note: A registered agent of a registered party can also incur or pay expenses for the election campaign of the party leader as a candidate.
+Note: If the candidate is a party leader, a registered agent of the registered party can also incur expenses for the leader's campaign as a candidate and pay them from the party's bank account.

 All invoices have to be submitted to the official agent.